roryp/starter-webflux-server/README.md

 ### Using the ClientSse Test Client

 The project includes a `ClientSse` class that provides a simple client for testing the server.
 This utility helps you send requests and receive streaming responses from the MCP server endpoints.

+step 1 - Build and run the docker server (on port 8080) step 2 - Run the ClientSse test